LouisJustinTALLOT/cpp-docs.fr-fr/docs/parallel/amp/reference/concurrency-precise-math-namespace-functions.md

 ### <a name="return-value"></a>Valeur de retour

-Retourne l’exponentielle de base e de l’argument, moins 1
+Retourne l'exponentielle de base e de l'argument, moins 1

 ##  <a name="exp"></a>  exp